tc39/proposal-structs/README.md

 ### Binary data overlay views

 This proposal does not intend to explore the space of overlaying structured views on binary data in an `ArrayBuffer`.
-This is a requirement arising from the desire for WasmGC integration, which are similarly opaque.
+This is a requirement arising from the desire for WasmGC integration, and WasmGC objects are similarly opaque.

 Structured overlays are fundamentally about aliasing memory, which we feel is both a different problem domain and sufficiently solvable today in userland.
 For example, see [buffer-backed objects](https://github.com/GoogleChromeLabs/buffer-backed-object).